 success in former days of the men of the long robe strictly so called.
 As for men of the pen, writers of all sorts and poets, who not belonging to the noblesse must consequently count among gownsmen, they were but ill suited to the humour of the ladies, who pretty nearly all prefer a captivating boldness of address and amiable violence.
 The fact is they were far too unenterprising, far too stiff and awkward, too selfdistrustful and self-restrained, " forgetful of how a man must demean himself with suchlike bold, merry, stout-hearted dames, well-knit and stalwart. " They represented that feeling of respect which in conjunction with virtue creates fair beings to inspire their books or sonnets, herein resembling Don Quixote, who preferred to go on thinking the vizor of his helmet was sound to trying whether it actually were so. " After all, the most clear-sighted women could not well help saving amongst themselves, - what good do we get out of the triumphs of their wit or their science, " fatal foes of simple happiness "?
-What good do we get out of their same? it is merely a rival to our attractions.
+What good do we get out of their fame ? it is merely a rival to our attractions.
 Petrarch refused to wed Laura (1).
 A fine part truly, to be the mistress of Dante or the helpmeet of Galileo; to have nothing better than suchlike visionaries to deceive !!
-Dreamers, so ridiculous in the married state, had many faults; they were too much given to star-gazing, and above all they were far too chary in getting killed,-so thought the fickle sex.
-There has been, so Ménage affirms (1), in modern times but one single poet killed in battle, and that was only by a stone; and " the Muses ", as Buchanan puts it. " are virgins because they are poor ".
-Poverty was always, in the eyes of women, the greatest fault of all in men of genius and dealers in intellectual wares.
+Dreamers, so ridiculous in the married state, had many faults ; they were too

-(1) Petrarch refused to marry Laura. - Chateaubriand.
+(1) Petrarch refused to marry Laura. - CHATEAUBRIAND.
 English Literature, vol. I.